apache/nuttx/configs/olimex-lpc1766stk/README.txt

   STATUS:
     2015-06-02.
 This configuration was added in an attempt to replace thttpd-nxflat (see below).
-It concurrent does not run properly.
-      It looks like I get out-of-memory errors during execution of CGI.
+I concurrently get out-of-memory errors during execution of CGI.
+The 32KiB SRAM may be insufficient for this configuration; this might be fixed with some carefult tuning of stack usage.

   thttpd-nxflat:
     This builds the THTTPD web server example using the THTTPD and